GGravesStudios/thermo-sim/Docs/CONTRIBUTING.md

 # Contributing to Thermo-Sim

-Thank you for your interest in contributing to **Thermo-Sim**!
+Thanks for your interest in **Thermo-Sim**!
 This project welcomes developers, students, physics enthusiasts, educators, and anyone who wants to help build an open-source thermodynamics simulation tool.

-This document outlines how to contribute, the workflow, coding conventions, and community expectations.
+This guide covers how to contribute, the workflow, coding conventions, and community expectations.

 ---